Skip to Content

 Shariah Consultation

-Consultation with Shariah advisors where applicable for Islamic finance compliance of virtual asset products.
+Consultation with Shariah advisors where applicable for Islamic-finance compliance of virtual asset products.

 Policy & Rulemaking